 On Nov.
 16, 1940, the Royal Air Force bombed the German city of Hamburg.

-The Battle of Britain began the summer before, with the German Luftwaffe launching large scale attacks against the United Kingdom.
+The Battle of Britain began the summer before, with the German Luftwaffe launching large-scale attacks against the United Kingdom.
 On Nov.
 14, the English city of Coventry suffered its most devastating attack of the war.
-The German Blitz dropped high explosive bombs, aimed at Coventry’s factories and industrial infrastructure, but destroying monuments and residential areas as well.
+The German Blitz dropped high explosive bombs, aimed at Coventry’s factories and industrial infrastructure, destroying monuments and residential areas as well.

 The Blitz had shown Great Britain how effective a bombing campaign could be against enemy targets and morale — especially the use of incendiary explosives.

 Whether the Royal Air Force’s next move was in response to Coventry’s destruction or if it was pre-planned is still debated, but nonetheless, on Nov.
 16 over 200 R-A-F aircraft raided the city of Hamburg, aiming for the Blohm & Voss shipyard and causing over 60 fires with high explosive devices meant to blow out windows, delayed action fuses to suppress fire fighting efforts, and incendiaries to ignite conflagrations.

 Hamburg’s port and industrial center, shipyards, U-boat pens and oil refineries remained targets of the Allies for the remainder of World War II in what became a “total war” tactic.
 World War II may be defined by the inclusion of civilian-associated resources and infrastructure as legitimate military targets, from Germany’s blitzkrieg over London to the atomic bombs dropped on Japan.